lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 by both sides, the TV should contain this Next Header value, the MO should be "equal" and the CDA should be "not-sent".

-If the Next header field identified by the rest of the rule varies during time or is not known by both sides, then TV is not set, MO is set to "ignore" and CDA is set to "value-sent".
+If the Next Header field identified by the rest of the rule varies during time or is not known by both sides, then TV is not set, MO is set to "ignore" and CDA is set to "value-sent".
 A matching-list may also be used.